Stormwind99/Pantography/README.md

 ![Crafting grid recipe](https://raw.githubusercontent.com/Stormwind99/Pantography/master/other/screenshots/example-copy.png)

-Example of copying filled Map data from one Map (on the right) to the other Map (on the left)
+Example of copying filled map data from one Map (on the right) to the other map (on the left)

 ![Pantograph recipe](https://raw.githubusercontent.com/Stormwind99/Pantography/master/other/screenshots/pantograph_recipe.png)

-Pantograph recipe to build a pantograph.
+Pantograph recipe.

 ![Pantograph block](https://raw.githubusercontent.com/Stormwind99/Pantography/master/other/screenshots/pantograph_block.png)